opengisch/QField-docs/documentation/how-to/search.en.md

 The active layer search functionality enhances search efficiency by focusing exclusively on the currently active layer and specific fields within it.

-- **Activation**: To enable this search functionality, use the `f` prefix.
-- **Search Scope**: Unlike the comprehensive search across all layers, this feature allows for searches using single characters due to its prefix-based approach.
-It matches not only feature display names but also all text and numerical fields.
-- **Results Highlighting**: When an attribute match is found, both the attribute name and its value are highlighted.
-Additionally, the feature's display name is displayed as a secondary line in the search results (as demonstrated in the screencast above).
-- **Field-Specific Search**: To narrow down your search to a specific field, use the syntax: `f @ATTRIBUTE_NAME search-term`.
-This allows for targeted searches within the chosen attribute.
+To start a search, simply type `f` followed by your search term.
+This helps you quickly find items by searching only the active layer.
+It scans feature names and all text and number fields for matches.
+When it finds one, both the attribute's name and value are highlighted.
+You'll also see the feature's name in the search results below.
+To narrow down your search to a specific field, type: `f @ATTRIBUTE_NAME search-term`.
+This targets your search to that field.

 ![type:video](../assets/videos/search-bar-active-layer-feature-matching-functionality.webm)